dashton90/aws-study-guides/SAA-CO2/README.md

     Lambda->>Lambda: Attach ENI to Instance 2
     Lambda-->>EC2 Instance 2: start-instance
 ```
-* While the above pattern is valid, EC2 auto-scaling is the preferred approach.

 * ENIs are also often used as the primary network interfaces for Docker containers launched on ECS using Fargate.
 * Some commercial software licenses are tied to a particular MAC address.
 You can license it against the MAC address of the ENI.
 Later, if you need to change instances or instance types, you can launch a replacement instance with the same ENI and MAC address.
 * ENIs can be used to create a dual-homed environment for your web, application, and database servers.
 In this example two ENIs are attached to a single EC2 instance which is functioning as a web server: